The Most Common Types of Truck Accidents

 Jackknifing is easily one of the most common types of commercial truck accidents across the United States.
 Jackknifing occurs when a truck driver breaks too hard and too fast, resulting in the trailer skidding outward from behind the truck, creating a 90-degree angle with the cab.
-Jackknifing may also result in a rollover, but will likely include many other vehicles in an accident.
+Moreover, jackknifing may also result in a rollover, but will likely include many other vehicles in an accident.

 As mentioned, jackknifing may result in a rollover.
 Rollovers, however, can occur from any instance where the driver loses control.
 Because semi-trucks and tractor-trailers often have large, heavy loads, they may suffer from a weight imbalance.
 A loss of control can quickly lead to these trucks rolling over, which, in turn, can take helpless motorists with it.

 All vehicles have blind spots – places where the driver simply cannot see other vehicles or road users.
 Trucks, however, have much more significant blind spots.
 These blind spots are so dangerous in fact that they are referred to as “no man’s land”.
 If a truck driver cannot see another driver, it opens the potential risk for devastating accidents.
 These accidents may include simple collisions, the crushing of cars, and drivers being forcefully thrown off the road.

-Since trucks carry large loads, it is essential that these loads are correctly loaded.
+Since trucks carry large loads, it is essential to correctly load these loads.
 When improperly loaded, freight can be ejected from the truck posing a risk for extreme danger for motorists and pedestrians.

-What to Do If You are Injured by a Truck in New Jersey
+What to Do If You Get an Injury Because of a Truck in New Jersey